 What should I expect on my first walk with my puppy?

 When working with a younger puppy, like in this video, it is important not to set your expectations too high for how this first walk will go.
 For many young puppies, just getting their feet moving can be one of the largest challenges they have faced!
-In this video, we cover in detail what should be expected of their first walk, how to motivate your dog, and how to advance them!

 What should my goal be for my first walk with my puppy?